In nature, the Eucalyptus tree lasts more than 250 years, but decoratively cut Eucalyptus branches only last at most a couple of years.

 By avoiding exposure to direct sunlight and improper moisture, you can prolong the valuable life of the decorative Eucalyptus.
 So, read on to learn the different dynamics of Eucalyptus to enjoy their value longer.

 Table of Contents Show

 How Long Does Eucalyptus Lasts?

-To tell how long Eucalyptus will last, you need to know whether they are freshly cut, preserved or dried.
+To tell how long Eucalyptus will last, you must know whether they are freshly cut, preserved or dried.